 Last year, I completed the Ultimate PopSugar Reading Challenge 2017 with one day to spare.
 I actually read about ten books during the first half of my winter break in order to reach that goal.
 I’m hoping not to cut it so close this year.
 For 2018, I’ve designed my reading challenge as part of my Christmas gift to my brother.
 He had challenged himself to read 12 books last year, I challenged him to do 40 with me instead, and he ended up at 30 (here’s his list from 2017).
 As he wanted to try again this year, I created reading prompts that have connections to each of us, along with more general prompts that can inspire us to branch out from our usual genres and topics.
 A few of the prompts were inspired by challenges I saw online while creating the list.
 So, without further ado, here’s the “Romero Sibling Reading Challenge of 2018.”

 As my last post of 2017, I’m officially one post away (two weeks) from my blog’s six-month anniversary.
 Though varying greatly in length, I’ve managed to keep to my original posting schedule of every other Friday, with the exception of Back-to-School August in which I blogged every week.
 I plan on keeping to this schedule in the new year, and I’m excited about all the post ideas I’ve added to my brain dump list in the past few days.
-While I’ll wait until my first post in January to write about my resolutions and goals for 2018, I thought I’d use this last 2017 post to look back on my year.
+While I’ll wait until my first post in January to write about my resolutions and goals for 2018, I thought I’d use this post to look back on my top moments in 2017.

 Hello, Everyone!
 This week’s post will be the last one I write during this fall semester.
 Unsurprisingly, with all the work I’ve got going on right now, this post will be short and to the point.
 Even though I didn’t achieve all my #AcWriMo goals, I still think it’s important to wrap it up by writing a final update on how much I was able to get done this past month.
 Plus, even without completing all my goals, I still feel like I had a really productive month.